Ten Real Estate Marketing Ideas

 Annual Pest Control

 Pests are something that a good home inspector will always discuss with a buyer.
-If you have had any kind of pest treatments it is always a good idea to let your buyer know.
-Often times the length of pest treatments are paid for in advance.
-If there is time left on the contract this becomes a “perk” for the new owner of your home!
+If you have had any pest treatments, it is always a good idea to let your customer know.
+Often the length of pest treatments is paid for in advance.
+If there is time left on the contract, this becomes a “perk” for the new owner of your home!

 House Insurance Provider

-Each step you save buyers makes your home look more appealing.
+Providing the home insurance provider you are happy with can help save the buyer some time and effort.
 Some buyers who look at your home may be new to home ownership, and need all the help they can get during the purchasing process.

 If your home insurance provider has kept you satisfied with their service, it may be beneficial to let potential buyers know this.
-This is especially true if the provider will give home insurance savings when the customer combines usage for their home and car or possibly other insurable items.
-This Real Estate marketing tool may be less important to someone who is local to the area and already has an established relationship with an insurance company.
+This is particularly the case if the vendor will give home insurance savings when the customer combines usage for their home and car or possibly other insurable items.
+This Real Estate marketing tool may be less valuable to someone who is local to the area and already has an established relationship with an insurance company.
 It can however, be of great benefit to someone relocating into the area that may not know who the local insurance providers happen to be.

 Covenants, Restrictions & Neighborhood Info

 Knowing the covenants of a neighborhood is an important part of Real Estate marketing.
-Neighborhood rules are an important part of owning your particular home, and should be clear for potential buyers.
+Community rules are an important part of owning your particular home, and should be transparent to potential buyers.
 Buyers and their agents will want to know everything they can about the home, including the existing rules of your area.
 Whether this information seems unnecessarily strict will depend on the buyer.

-When you have an exceptional school system it goes without saying that this should be part of your Real Estate marketing!
-Buyers may have children, or may be planning to – making school information extremely important.
-You want to make this information readily available, especially if your area schools have won any awards or have any special programs that make them stand out.
+When you have an outstanding school system, it goes without saying that this should be part of your Real Estate marketing!
+Buyers may have children, or may be planning to – making school information vital.
+You want to make this information readily available, especially if your area schools have won any awards or have any special programs that get them to stand out.

 Even if area schools are average, though, buyers will still want to know where they are and what is available to them.
 Mentioning things like the sports programs or any other extra curricular activities is always a good idea.